xinwen-cs/AudioDVP/README.md

 * Our method is built upon *Deep Video Portraits*.
 * Our method adopts a person-specific Audio2Expression module, which is not robust enough than a universal one trained on large dataset such as *Lip Reading Sentences in the Wild*.
 A universal one is encouraged!
 Fortunately, our method works quite well on WaveNet sythesized audio like provided in `data/test_audio`.
 * The code IS NOT fully tested on another clean machine.
+* There is a known bug in the rasterizer that several pixels of rendered face are black (not assigned with any color) in some corner conditions due to float point error which I can't fix.

 ## Disclaimer